Over 20,467 Site Visits - People Who Care About Our Community

 Zoning Hearings

-The developer is currently appealing the Zoning Officer’s decisions which requires that the decision be brought to the Concord Township Zoning Hearing Board.
+The developer is currently appealing the Zoning Officer’s decisions, which require that the decision be brought to the Concord Township Zoning Hearing Board.

-The developer is currently appealing the Zoning Officer’s decisions which requires that the decision be brought to the Concord Township Zoning Hearing Board.
+The developer is currently appealing the Zoning Officer’s decisions, which require that the decision be brought to the Concord Township Zoning Hearing Board.

 • cross-examine witnesses